yamami-mohammed-monsif/monsif-dev-portfolio/README.md

 ## 🎯 Goals & Strategy

-This project is more than a portfolio — it's built with the same principles I apply when working with clients:
+This project is more than a portfolio, it's built with the same principles I apply when working with clients:

-- **Fast-loading, responsive design** for optimal user experience on all devices
+- **Fast loading, responsive design** for optimal user experience on all devices
-- **Conversion-focused copy and layout** to drive action
+- **Conversion focused copy and layout** to drive action
 - **SEO best practices** for visibility
 - **Clear CTAs** to guide visitors into leads